Back to Blog

 Take a diagnostic practice exam to identify strengths and weaknesses.
 This is critical for prioritizing your study time.

 Review the NCEES exam specifications to understand the content distribution.
-Note which topics carry the most weight (probability/statistics, manufacturing, operations research, quality, work design).
+Note which topics carry the most weight, including probability and statistics, engineering economics, modeling and quantitative analysis, manufacturing/service systems, facilities and supply chain, quality, and systems engineering.

 Weeks 2-8: Content Review and Practice